Where to Stay in Barcelona: Complete Guide for First Timers

 L’Eixample is another great location, though it’s not nearly as charming as Gràcia or, say, the Gothic Quarter.
 It’s the modern section of Barcelona, built as the city expanded past the original walls, and it looks more like Paris or another modern city than other parts of Barcelona’s center.

-We stayed at TOC Hostel Barcelona, which is a “boutique hostel” that is essentially a hotel with a few dorm rooms and a common kitchen.
-It’s plenty nice, but don’t expect much space in your room.
+On that first trip, we stayed at TOC Hostel Barcelona, which is a “boutique hostel” that is essentially a hotel with a few dorm rooms and a common kitchen.
+It’s plenty nice (and relatively affordable), but don’t expect much space in your room.

 Gràcia: Our Favorite Neighborhood in Barcelona

-We stayed in Gràcia for the majority of our latest foray into Barcelona, and loved it.
+We stayed in Gràcia for the majority of our foray into Barcelona a couple of years ago, and loved it.
 It will 100% be the place we stay the next time we find ourselves in the Catalonian capital, which is about as good an endorsement as we can give.

 I’ve seen the word “bohemian” used a lot to describe Gràcia, and I’m still not quite sure exactly what the word means.